Skip to main content

 • Headers: Add any custom HTTP headers needed.

-• Subject & Template: Design the email or SMS template content.
+• Subject & Template: Design the email template content.

 For FTP: